The Modern Revenue Methodology for Education Firms.

 Proof Creates Momentum.

 Most pilots fail not because the product disappoints, but because the pilot itself was never designed to produce a decision.
-LOOP treats every pilot as an instrument — built deliberately, executed disciplined, measured honestly, and architected for expansion from day one.
+LOOP treats every pilot as an instrument built deliberately, executed rigorously, measured honestly, and architected for expansion from day one.

 1. 01